-This document is intended to consolidate practical guidance that is available at time of writing on how to manage business continuity of the retail sector when COVID-19 is active in the community.
+This document is intended to consolidate practical guidance that is available at time of writing on how to manage business continuity of the retail sector during the COVID-19 pandemic.
 It addresses risks to both workers and the public.
-It draws from many already published documents which are acknowledged in section 8.
+It draws from many already published documents which are acknowledged in Section 8.

-This guide will assist businesses to implement the "Transitional Protocol - Good Practice Guidance for Continuing to Prevent the Spread of Covid-19" for Employers and Workers which applies to all workplaces right across the economy.
+This guide will assist businesses to implement the mandatory Return to Work Safely Protocol for Employers and Workers which applies to all workplaces right across the economy.
 Specific sectors may need to introduce additional safeguards.